 This summer Israel and Gaza erupted into war, and two things near and dear to me nearly burst with pain and sadness: my heart and my Facebook wall.
 Navigating my own feelings and reactions as a committed Zionist with my own influences, life experiences, and outlook has been challenging, to say the least.

 In teaching Israel, we strive to connect our students to the real Israel.
-Not the Israel of CNN or FOX News, not the Israel of text books and maps and lists of events.
 The Israel we encounter when we visit, or when we live there.
 The Israel we experience knowing that our friends and families live there, that members of our community make it their home.
+One way that we can expose them to the real Israel is through the authentic voice of Israelis.
+What illuminates Israel beyond a list of cities, dates, and events for us are the people.
+The people we know, the people we hear about, the people we pass on the street.

-Alon Harris, an innovation facilitator at SIT, has led many iCenter workshops on developing innovative educational tools.
+Alon Harris, an innovation facilitator at Systematic Inventive Thinking (SIT), has led many iCenter workshops on developing innovative educational tools.
 He is also a talented musicain.
 Last week he sat down to record a song, because for him, it was the most accecible vehicle for his creative expression.
-He remarked: "At this time, people can channel their creativity to make connections, express their voice and invite others to do the same."
+He remarked: "At this time, people can channel their creativity to make connections, express their voice, and invite others to do the same."

-For many of us outside of Israel during this conflict, we are connecting with people and stories through our Facebook feeds.
-Some powerful images have been shared - some of them widely circulated and others very personal - which give us a glimpse into life in Israel.
+For many outside of Israel during Operation Tzuk Eitan ("Protective Edge"), we are connecting with people and stories through our Facebook feeds.
+Some powerful images have been shared – some of them widely circulated and others very personal – which give us a glimpse into life in Israel conflict.
 Seeing these photos as educational tools, and using a set of questions that we have adapted from Zion Ozeri's Jewish Lens project, we can open up discussion.
-We can ask the questions:

 - 1 of 2